jasonhutchens/kranzky/README.md

 Development (OSX)
 -----------------

-0. Ensure you have the command-line devtools installed
+0. Ensure you have homebrew + the command-line devtools installed
-1. Install the GOSU framework
-   a) brew install gosu
+1. "brew bundle"
-2. Install Box2D
+2. "make"
-   a) brew install box2d
-3. Install ZeroMQ
-   a) brew install --universal zeromq
-   b) brew install --universal czmq
-4. Good to go; type make

 Design
 ------